 Classification Of Tics In Children

-- Tourette’s disorder (also called Tourette syndrome): If your child has symptoms of both vocal tics (at least one) and multiple motor tics that lasted for at least a year, it can be defined as Tourette’s syndrome.
+- Tourette’s disorder (also called Tourette syndrome (TS)): If your child has symptoms of both vocal tics (at least one) and multiple motor tics that lasted for at least a year, it can be defined as Tourette’s syndrome.
+According to the Centers for Disease Control and Prevention (CDC) survey, in the US, TS was seen in 0.3% of all children aged 3 to 17 between 2016 and 2019.

 - Persistent (also called chronic) motor or vocal tic disorder: If your child has symptoms of either vocal or motor tics that lasted for at least a year, it could be persistent or chronic tic disorders.
 In such cases, tics do not stop for longer than three months at a time.